Difference Between Low-Level and High-Level Pattern Recognition

 Low-Level Recognition

-Edges, colors, shapes (fast, raw, automatic).
+Edges, colors, and shapes (fast, raw, and automatic).
 The building blocks of perception.

 High-Level Recognition